Brecon Beacons National Park

 Pen y Fan Mountain Walk From Nant Cwm Llwch Car Park

-The last time I saw Robert Jordan was at my 10th birthday party in 1984.
-Soon after, my family moved from South Wales to Somerset so that my Sister and I could attend a new school.
-Robert was my best friend at primary school and although I considered trying to get in touch down the years, I never did!
+I last saw Robert Jordan at my 10th birthday party in 1984.
+Soon after, my family moved from South Wales to Somerset, so my Sister and I could attend a new school.
+Robert was my best friend at primary school, and although I considered trying to get in touch down the years, I never did!

 In 2018, my work phone rang.
-It was my sister, Marianne who said, “I bet you can’t guess who is sitting having lunch with me at work?”.
+My sister, Marianne, said, “I bet you can’t guess who is having lunch with me at work?”.
 Yep, you guessed it, it was Robert Jordan.
-Well, we made contact after a 34 year break, enjoyed a few drinks and realised that we shared a common passion for hiking.
+We made contact after a 34-year break, enjoyed a few drinks and realised that we shared a common passion for hiking.

 When I suggested heading up to the Brecon Beacons to enjoy the Pen y Fan Walk from Nant Cwm Llwch car park, Rob jumped at the opportunity.

 Where is the Nant Cwm Llwch Car Park?

 The car park is approximately 7 miles (11km) north of the Storey Arms Outdoor Education Centre.
 Follow the A470 north and turn right in the village of Libanus, just before you reach the Tai’r Bull pub.

 It is approximately 2 miles (3 km) from this turn-off to the Nant Cwm Llwch car park.
 This Pen y Fan car park is situated in a field alongside the idyllic Nant Cwm Llwch river flanked by trees.
 What a location to start any hike!

 Cwm Llwch Horseshoe Walk